094459/blog/content/post/airflowctl-first-look.md

 **Stopping your environments**

 To stop Apache Airflow, you can use either CTRL+C is you are running it in the foreground, or the airflowctl stop command if running in background.

-> **NOTE!** I found a small issue in that when you run in background mode, it creates a file (.airflowctl/.background_process_ids) which contains the parent PID.
-The PID was always off, so I needed to manually edit this.
-I have created [an issue here](https://github.com/kaxil/airflowctl/issues/1) so if this happens to you, follow that.
+Make sure you are running the latest versions of airflowctl (I am using 0.2.0) as earlier versions have a [minor issue](https://github.com/kaxil/airflowctl/issues/3).

 ```
 airflowctl stop